Ned Lamont: Approval ratings

 In his first year as governor, Lamont garnered consistently low approval ratings.
 Morning Consult had listed him among the ten least popular governors every quarter since his election.
 In a survey conducted in the last quarter of 2019, he was ranked the fourth most unpopular governor in the country, with a 51% disapproval rating and a 32% approval rating.

 Since the pandemic began in 2020, Lamont's approval ratings have been higher.
 In a May 2020 Quinnipiac poll, he received a 65% approval rating and a 26% disapproval rating, with a 78% approval rating for his handling of the pandemic.
 By October 2020, a Sacred Heart University survey found his overall approval rating to be 53%, while 71% approved of his handling of the pandemic.
 In a March 2021 Sacred Heart University poll, 70.7% of people approved of Lamont's handling of the pandemic and his approval stood at nearly 56%, almost double his 28.1% approval from the same pollster in December 2019.
-As of 2022, Lamont has the highest approval rating of any Democratic governor.
+In 2022, Lamont had the highest approval rating of any Democratic governor.